 How to Travel Safely

 When talking with all the amazing quilting friends I meet, the one travel concern that always comes up is Safety.
-Especially in today’s climate of COVID, whether traveling solo or in a group, safety comes up time and time again.
+Especially in today’s world post COVID, whether traveling solo or in a group, safety comes up time and time again.
 So, let’s face the nitty gritty of the issue and go over my best overall Safety Tips for the Traveling Quilter.

 #1 – If you Don’t Feel Comfortable, Don’t Go